The Parameterised Complexity of List Problems on Graphs of Bounded Treewidth: List Chromatic Number Problems

 \subsection{Results and Proofs}

-In this section we prove our two technical results about the list edge chromatic number and list total chromatic number of graphs with bounded treewidth and large maximum degree, and then give fixed parameter algorithms to solve \textsc{List Edge Chromatic Number} and \textsc{List Total Chromatic Number} on graphs of bounded treewidth.
+In this section we prove our technical results about the list edge chromatic number and list total chromatic number of graphs with bounded treewidth and large maximum degree, and then give linear-time algorithms to solve \textsc{List Edge Chromatic Number} and \textsc{List Total Chromatic Number} on graphs of bounded treewidth.

+Our algorithms rely on the following theorem, which is a special case of both the List (Edge) Colouring Conjecture and the Total Colouring Conjecture.